etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 #  How to run an initial client setup process

-# Overview
+## Overview

-The Initial Client setup process allows to create a Client and besides a *Client Admin* role with no access restrictions.
+The Initial Client setup process allows to create a Client and also a *Client Admin* role with no access restrictions.

 The initial client setup process is an automated process which can be run by logging in Etendo as *System Administrator* role.

 This process allows to: